 Justin Peck is a soloist and the Resident Choreographer of New York City Ballet.
 Mr. Peck grew up in San Diego, California, where he studied at California Ballet for two years.
 In 2003, he began training at the School of American Ballet, the official school of New York City Ballet.
 He was named an apprentice in 2006, joined the NYCB corps de ballet in spring 2007, and was promoted to soloist in February 2013.

-In addition to his choreographic work for NYCB, Peck has also created ballets for a range of companies including Miami City Ballet, Pacific Northwest Ballet, L.A.
-Dance Project, the New York Choreographic Institute, the School of American Ballet, the Nantucket Atheneum Dance Festival, and New York City Center’s Fall for Dance Festival, with upcoming premieres for San Francisco Ballet and Paris Opéra Ballet.
+In addition to his choreographic work for NYCB, Peck has also created ballets for a range of companies including the Paris Opéra Ballet, San Francisco Ballet, Miami City Ballet, Pacific Northwest Ballet, L.A.
+Dance Project, the New York Choreographic Institute, the School of American Ballet, the Nantucket Atheneum Dance Festival, and New York City Center’s Fall for Dance Festival.

 Peck’s Rodeo: Four Dance Episodes received a 2015 Bessie Award for Outstanding Production.